davidneedham/training-assignment/q3-plan.md

 ### September
 #### Summary
-There's a lot of wiggle room in the final month of the quarter to allow for unexpected delays, life events, and changes in priorities.
-Galadriel and David reviews observations in data for August and the team meets to revise their plans for the month.
+There's a lot of wiggle room in the final month of the quarter to allow for unexpected delays, life events, and changes in priorities across the team.
+Galadriel and David review observations in data for August and the team meets to revise their plans for the month.
 Arwin completes a lesson (or more) for Lando+WordPress.
 Pippin and Galadriel complete their projects and assist other team members with QA, going back to revise their publishes lessions with observations from the previous 30 days.
 Galadriel completes all video assets

 #### Details
 | | Priorities | Stretch goals |